-South Sudan is entering its fourth year of conflict and millions of people are in need of urgent humanitarian aid.
-In February 2017 the United Nations declared a famine in parts of the country.
+South Sudan is entering its eighth year of conflict and millions of people are in need of emergency aid.

 South Sudan was already one of the world's poorest countries.
 Many people in rural areas cannot access drinking water, and a lack of doctors and health clinics has led to some of the worst maternal mortality rates in the world.